jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 ## Exercises

 1. You are tasked with writing a C++ program to help the university store students' details (name, ID number, course, marks etc.).
-Create a class called `Student` in a header file which has the following attributes:
+Create a class called `Student` in the header file **Student.hpp** which has the following attributes:

    - first name - string;
    - last name - string;